LangProc/langproc-2017-lab/1-regexes/readme.md

 - A number can be expressed as a _decimal_ or as a _fraction_.

-- An integer is a contiguous sequence of decimal digits, preceded by an optional `-` sign, and optionally followed by a `.` sign and zero or more decimal digits  It should be interpreted as a decimal double-precision number.
+- An decimal is a contiguous sequence of decimal digits, preceded by an optional `-` sign, and optionally followed by a `.` sign and zero or more decimal digits  It should be interpreted as a decimal double-precision number.